 Updating Your Libbey Glassware

 Libbey has been America's Glassmaker™ for 200 years, and it's no surprise that longtime fans of Libbey glass are loyal not only to the company but to a familiar pattern they have used for years: Gibraltar.
-According to the Toledo Museum of Art, the Gibraltar pattern has been around since 19771, and in the four decades since its debut, the six-paneled design has become popular in both the commercial and residential markets.
+The Gibraltar pattern has been around for decades, and since its debut, the six-paneled design has become popular in both the commercial and residential markets.
 Many consumers – including millennials, who continue to be an influential demographic for the foodservice industry – grew up seeing Libbey Gibraltar glasses in restaurants across the country and using them in their homes.

 Nostalgia can be a powerful tool, but failing to stay on-trend with drinkware can leave your tabletop feeling more like an outdated relic than a classic comfort.
 If your current set of Gibraltar glasses is on its way out because it’s reached the end of its service life or you're choosing to update your restaurant's glassware with a new selection to refresh your drink service, one of these Libbey glass patterns may be the perfect option for your business.